-Even if you woke up on time, with so little sleep you’ll end up spending the day like a zombie, struggling to stay awake.
+Even if you woke up on time, with so little sleep, you’d spend the day like a zombie, struggling to stay awake.

 So instead, turn off the alarm and let your body wake you up naturally.

-Then make sure you put some extra effort to be in bed on time on the following evening.
+Then make sure you put extra effort into bed on time the following evening.

-It’s likely that you won’t feel sleepy at your usual bedtime, so you can get some melatonin to ease the falling asleep.
+You won’t likely feel sleepy at your usual bedtime, so you can get some melatonin to ease the falling asleep.

 6 Causes of Burnout, and How to Avoid Them